 Photo: Soumyajit Pramanick / Wikimedia Commons

 Located around 150 km from Gangtok and near Lachung, the ‘Valley of Flowers’ is another name for Yumthang Valley.
 It is so renowned because of its fantastic floral shows during spring when several wildflowers bloom in different hues.
 Yumthang Valley is surrounded by snow-capped peaks and green meadows, offering excellent vistas and a calm atmosphere.
-The Valley is also home to some hot springs renowned for their health benefits.
+The Valley is also home to the iconic Yumthang hot springs renowned for their health benefits.

 Things To Do: Pemayangtse Monastery, Khecheopalri Lake, Rabdentse Ruins